Sign up now!

 With a radical concept, the Wings for Life World Run is a global race with a difference.
 Instead of a finish line, runners and wheelchair competitors – from beginners to elite athletes – race side by side to keep ahead of the Catcher Car.

-On May 6, 2018, participants will start the Wings for Life World Run at precisely the same time - whether that’s dawn in North America, the middle of the day in Europe, or at night here in Australia.
-The Melbourne start time is 21:00 making for an exciting night running experience!
+On May 5, 2019, participants will start the Wings for Life World Run at precisely the same time - whether that’s dawn in North America, the middle of the day in Europe, or at night here in Australia.

 100% of your entry fee goes to spinal cord research.
 For more information about the charity click here.